luiscruz/course_sustainableSE/2026/p1_measuring_software/g35_GoogleMeet-Zoom.md

 ### Warm up
 ### Automated testing procedure
 Include some cool down to allow environment to return to baseline conditions
+### Replication Package

+For the experiments, the replication package can be found in the following [repository](https://github.com/ayushhhkha/SSE_TeamsVsZoom).

 # Results